LibraryOfCongress/seeing-lost-enclaves/atmosphere/index.md

 ![Animated falling snow and white streets and awnings give the impression of a snowstorm.](images/snow.gif) _Simulated snow falling in an early model of Providence's Chinatown, in the Mozilla Hubs platform._

-But to create more complex kinds of atmospheric effects, you'll need to use a rendering program like Blender, which is free and open source.
+But to create more complex kinds of atmospheric effects, you'll need to use a rendering program.
+I used Blender, which is free and open source.

 ![A view down onto a narrow street at night, lit from warm lights spilling out of open doorways and windows.](images/evening.png)
 _Warm interior lights on a dimly lit evening street, in Blender._